Chart Color Schemes

 Infrastructure

-Usher has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Usher has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that could impact this region.
-Notable projects are Usher Residential Land Release, Flynnwood Estate, Dalyellup Beach Estate - Wildwood Precinct, and Dalyellup College.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely influencing this region.
+Notable projects include Usher Residential Land Release, Flynnwood Estate, Dalyellup Beach Estate - Wildwood Precinct, and Dalyellup College.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.